JESSICA SCOTT REID

 Senators come from diverse ethnic, socio-economic and cultural backgrounds; they use the wisdom gleaned from their own experiences to give minorities a strong voice in Parliament.

-Free to speak their minds and act on their consciences, senators play an essential role in Canada’s parliamentary democracy.
+Free to speak their minds (THEY ARE NOT ELECTED - they are appointed) and act on their consciences, senators play an essential role in Canada’s parliamentary democracy.

 T-SHIRTS IN SUPPORT OF HORSE RESCUE FUND